bsaldivaremc2/ConvolutionalNeuralNetwork-quick/README.md

 * Enable/Disable dropout for the Fully connected layers.
 (Keep_ prob is set to one during the test time)
 * Adam optimizer used.
 * An additional function to transform a numpy array with shape **m** by **n+1** to a mini-batch list of the desired size with balanced clases.
 But, **Important constrain:** for binary classification only.
 (This constrain is only for this last additional function).
+* Worked for grayscale images.
+If you want to test if with 3 colors or more channels images see the notes at the end of this page.

 ### Future improvements:
 * Exponential weighted average for batch mean/std for the testing time.